-The Tortuga Travel Backpack fits these dimensions and was designed specifically for long-term travelers.
+The Tortuga travel backpacks fit these dimensions and were designed specifically for long-term travelers.

 As for packing your bag, we suggest rolling your clothes.
 It saves space and actually prevents wrinkles.
 I suggest putting a rubber band around each piece of clothing to keep it secure.
 Bring a few plastic bags for wet or filthy clothes.
 They take up no space at all and are practically weightless.

 If you packed what I recommend and bring one extra pair of shoes aside from the ones on your feet, your bag will fit everything perfectly.
 You’ll also have plenty of space for a small computer or iPad, a few books, and a water bottle.